Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our detailed review of the Manhattan Prep GMAT course following its merger with Kaplan

-Kaplan has long owned Manhattan Prep, but always kept the two companies separate — until now.
-That has all changed, and Kaplan has now folded their own prep program into the Manhattan Prep GMAT course.
-On top of that, they recently make some changes to their curriculum and added new features.
+Kaplan has long owned Manhattan Prep, but at first kept the two companies separate.
+Several years ago, Kaplan folded their own prep program into the Manhattan Prep GMAT course.
+On top of that, they recently launched a new platform with a significant upgrade in features.
 So, to say that a lot has changed would be an understatement.
-In this review we take a deep dive and give you our thoughts on the new Manhattan Prep Powered By Kaplan GMAT course.
+In this review we take a deep dive and give you our thoughts on the new Manhattan Prep Powered By Kaplan GMAT courses.

 Manhattan Prep